-- Assistance to local businesses, governments, and schools in developing leadership and solving technical problems; Assistance is available in four forms: - Consultation with individual faculty members; - Mentorship programs, such as the one established between the Department of English and Foreign Languages and local high schools; - o Seminars, workshops, and other professional development programs; and - Collaboration with public schools, such as the one established between LSUS and Midway Professional Development School (PDS). - Expanded education opportunities by means of cooperative degree programs with other colleges and universities; - Greater awareness of history and current issues by means of public forums, such as those offered by the American Studies Program; - Cultural and intellectual enrichment through several educational facilities serving the public and the university alike, such as: - Noel Memorial Library, whose Noel Collection promises to become a nationally prominent resource for scholars; - o KDAQ, a public radio station, which has one of America's largest coverage areas; - o Museum of Life Sciences, which encourages interest in environmental issues; - Red River Education and Research Park, which encourages a wide range of activities at C. Bickham Dickson Park; and - o Pioneer Heritage Center, which focuses on the cultural history of the region. - Opportunities to satisfy vocational and ad-vocational needs in a broad spectrum of non-credit courses, off-campus as well as on campus, through the Division of Continuing Education and Public Service.
+Assistance to local businesses, governments, and schools in developing leadership and solving technical problems; Assistance is available in four forms:

+- Consultation with individual faculty members; - Mentorship programs, such as the one established between the Department of English and Foreign Languages and local high schools; - o Seminars, workshops, and other professional development programs; and - Collaboration with public schools. - Expanded education opportunities by means of cooperative degree programs with other colleges and universities; - Greater awareness of history and current issues by means of public forums, such as those offered by the American Studies Program; - Cultural and intellectual enrichment through several educational facilities serving the public and the university alike, such as: - Noel Memorial Library, whose Noel Collection promises to become a nationally prominent resource for scholars; - o KDAQ, a public radio station, which has one of America's largest coverage areas; - o Museum of Life Sciences, which encourages interest in environmental issues; - Red River Education and Research Park, which encourages a wide range of activities at C. Bickham Dickson Park; and - o Pioneer Heritage Center, which focuses on the cultural history of the region. - Opportunities to satisfy vocational and ad-vocational needs in a broad spectrum of non-credit courses, off-campus as well as on campus, through the Division of Continuing Education and Public Service.